stride3d/stride-website/posts/2026-11-14-announcing-stride-4-4.md

 ### 🎨 Overhaul of Vulkan, Direct3D 12 and SDSL

 Stride's graphics API support was similar to platforms, as in you had a lot of options, but there was a clear winner that worked better than the rest.
-Direct3D 11 was the default API and was mostly feature complete, while Direct3D12, Vulkan, OpenGL and OpenGLES **were missing a lot of features** and were generally **less stable**.
+Direct3D 11 was the default API and was mostly feature complete, while Direct3D 12, Vulkan, OpenGL and OpenGLES **were missing a lot of features** and were generally **less stable**.
 This was especially noticeble on non-Windows platforms, where Direct3D 11 wasn't available.

-Stride 4.4 addresses this problem by **completely overhauling Vulkan and Direct3D 12.** You should now expect your projects to all work the same no matter of your choice of a graphical backend. **OpenGL and OpenGLES have been removed,** as we shift our focus to supporting only modern APIs for easier maintainability.
+Stride 4.4 addresses this problem by **completely overhauling Vulkan and Direct3D 12.** You should now expect your projects to all work the same, no matter of your choice of a graphical backend. **OpenGL and OpenGLES have been removed,** as we shift our focus to supporting only modern APIs for easier maintainability.
 We are also considering removing Direct3D 11 in the next major release.

-In addition to all of this, one of the other major changes with Stride 4.4 has been the **overhaul of the SDSL compiler.** Instead of stiching together text files, we now utilize a [SPIR-V](https://www.khronos.org/spirv/)-centric pipeline where each SDSL shaders gets compiled only once and then the engine works with their bytecode directly to produce standard SPIR-V.
+In addition to all of this, one of the other major changes with Stride 4.4 has been the **overhaul of the SDSL compiler.** Instead of stiching together text files, we now utilize a [SPIRV](https://www.khronos.org/spirv/)-centric pipeline, where each SDSL shaders gets compiled only once and the engine then works with their bytecode directly.

 {% img-click 'The new SDSL shader pipeline: many .sdsl shaders are parsed once into per-shader SPIR-S bytecode, .sdfx effects mix and compose them into standard SPIR-V, which feeds Vulkan natively and Direct3D and Metal via SPIRV-Cross.' '/images/blog/release-4.4/sdsl-pipeline.webp' %}